alexjh/scf-wiki/How-to-Install-SCF.md

 * __Choose__ the name of the kube storage class to use, and create the class.
    See section [Storage Classes](#storage-classes) for important notes.

+   Note, while the class created here comes with the distribution it should only be used with the vagrant setup.
+It is of type `hostpath`, a toy option which is usually not supported by a kube setup.

+   We make use of it only because the example done here is based on the vagrant setup.
    ```
    export STORAGECLASS=persistent
    kubectl get storageclass persistent 2>/dev/null || {